Published: December 21, 2022, Edited by: Mads Hobye

 *Roskilde Festival and Roskilde University invite students to contribute to developing experimental and co-creative experiences for the participants at Roskilde Festival - a living laboratory. *

-Use Roskilde Festival to explore experiences in which art and culture invite participants to reflect on circularity, sustainability, and co-creation
+Use the Roskilde Festival to explore experiences in which art and culture invite participants to reflect on circularity, sustainability, and co-creation

 • How can we offer inclusive spaces and communities to participants with special needs, diverse cultural backgrounds, functional capabilities, and identities?